 since the first Lagrangian $L_{1}^{3}$ is speed function one can write as

 and with the second Lagrangian, the angular equation is directly given the constancy of the angular momentum $l_{3}$.
-Also, in order to calculate the derivative of this tangent vector along the curve $\Upsilon ^{3}(\beta \left( s\right) ,\theta \left( s\right) ,t(s))$, by using the product and chain rules the tangent vector of this curve can be written as follows
+Also, to derivative of tangent vector along $\Upsilon ^{3}(\beta \left( s\right) ,\theta \left( s\right) ,t(s))$, by using the product and chain rules, the tangent vector is obtain as

 Also, the tangent vector(velocity) of the geodesic on $\Upsilon ^{3}$ is written as